 Phase three will focus on communicating specific results of our inquiries, experiments and the accumulated knowledge of the network.
 This will include but not be limited to an ongoing Blue Mind blog and related book, course curriculum, a short film, a multimedia presentation distributed to network members/conservation practitioners and a Blue Mind conference.
 Team members will speak publicly about our project at conferences, workshops and public venues during phase three.
 We will energetically pursue popular media venues where we can share our findings.
 Phase three will include collaboration with the Harvard Business School and others to develop effective strategies to improve ocean conservation campaigns based on Blue Mind findings.

-Note: the work of The Blue Mind Network will continue long beyond the fellowship.
+Note: the work of The Blue Mind Movement will continue long beyond the fellowship.

 We expect that this project will engage a diverse group of people interested in the ocean.
 Anticipating the full results of a project of this scope is challenging.
 However, I expect the answers to the questions posed by the Blue Mind team will be especially useful in: